yyrichy/documentation/source/buildtheearth/rendering/blender/creating-obj.md

   * You don't care that banners and heads won't transfer properly, banners turn white and all heads turn into pumpkins

 - Use jMc2Obj If These Apply
-  * You have a vanilla world (1.13+ is supported, 1.12.2 should work but may be broken)
+  * You have a vanilla world (1.13+, you can use the CubicChunksConverter to convert CubicChunks worlds into vanilla 1.12.2 worlds, then load the world in 1.13+)
   * You want to render a large area (>500 x 500 blocks)
   * You want banners and custom heads to transfer (1.13+)